darvanen/drupal-js/README.md

 * a generated package.json file in the project root
 * a set of installed `node_modules` including a Collapsiblock dependency: `slide-element`
 * a compiled version of collapsiblock in `web/libraries/compiled`

+Next steps:

+* Create a hook in the foxy module that redirects library definitions to the compiled version

 You can find me on
 [Drupal Slack](https://www.drupal.org/community/contributor-guide/reference-information/talk/tools/slack) as @darvanen.